brentbaumgartner/sum-dice/README.md

 # sum-dice
- Discord dice bot written in Python that shows individual rolls and the sum
+Discord dice bot written in Python that shows individual rolls and the sum.

 ## Python depends:
 - `pip install discord.py`